aldiamond/ArupPythonCourse/README.md

 ## Where to get help

 If in doubt, ASK!
 There is a slack channel that has been created for this course.
 Post any question you have there and one of the tutor or a fellow student will answer your question.

+## Acknowledgements

+Large parts of this course were carried over from the previous [course](https://github.com/tomvalorsa/python-course).
+For this we would like to sincerly thank [Tom Valorsa](https://github.com/tomvalorsa), [Ian Mackenzie](https://github.com/ianmackenzie) and [Tom Clark](https://github.com/tomreeveclark) for their contributions to the problem sets and solutions.

+We would also like to thank Kim Sherwin and Selma Parris from the Arup Uni team for their help getting all this sorted.
+We could not have done it without you.